a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 The two slots of a real pair are singularities of continuous numbers not intervals.

 Peirce even analogizes such mental processes to the process of an organism's metabolic breakdown of nutrients and then constructing them up again.
-This is similar to the breakdown of the continuous manifold of sensuous impressions (tones) and then the building back up of tokens, types and higher-order structures.
+This is similar to the breakdown of the continuous manifold of sensuous impressions (tones) and then the building back up of tokens, types and higher-order structures (type hierarchies).

-I often wonder if the idea of fungibility/interchangeable parts fits somewhere in this story.
-Because in order to have measurement you need a unit of measurement that is a standard.
-This presupposes that the standard is fungible.
-You really can't progress from quality to quantity until you have such a comparison to a standard.
+I often wonder if the idea of fungibility/interchangeable parts fits somewhere in this story?
+Because in order to have measurement you need a *unit of measurement*, that is a standard.
+This presupposes that the standard can be replicated and the replicas are fungible.
+You really can't progress from quality to quantity until you have such a comparison to a standard. (see Measurement Theory)

-Also interchangeable parts seem to emerge alongside the development of complexity as well.
+Also in the context of the the history of technology the invention of precise interchangeable parts (i.e. fungability) seem to have been an important contributing factor in the rapid growth of social and technological complexity as well.

+...

 [^1]: Note that although this title corresponds with the outline of the Doctrine of Being from Hegel's *Science of Logic*, I do not cover Hegel's ideas except superficially as I was unaware them at the time of writing this essay.